Mariners vs. Astros Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez will look for his sixth straight game with a hit in this contest.
-During his last five outings he is batting .435 with three doubles, a walk and five RBI.
+- Rodriguez will look for his seventh straight game with a hit in this matchup.
+During his last 10 outings he is hitting .326 with three doubles, four walks and six RBI.

 Rodríguez Recent Games